actionless/pikaur/README.md

 To clean them up automatically, you may:

 - use a pacman hook.
+Start with the provided
+  Copy `/usr/share/pikaur/examples/pikaur-cache.hook` to
+  `/usr/share/libalpm/hooks/pikaur-cache-cleanup.hook`,
-Start with the provided `/usr/share/pikaur/examples/pikaur-cache.hook`, remember to update the cache's path.
+  remember to update the cache's path.

 - use a systemd service & timer (provided `pikaur-cache.service` and `pikaur-cache.timer`).
 Configure it with `systemctl --user edit